bogden1/wellcome_topics/README.md

 jupyter lab --ServerApp.iopub_data_rate_limit 10000000
 ```

+## Presentations

+This repository also contains [presentations](presentations/README.md) delivered during the project.

 ## Acknowledgements

 This notebook is an output from the [TNA/RLUK Professional Fellowship](https://www.rluk.ac.uk/) "Collaborative Experimentation: Research Software Prototyping for Co-Learning and Exploration in Cultural Heritage", which investigated RSE-led prototyping as a method of interdisciplinary collaboration and co-learning in digital cultural heritage.